No matter how much you’re trying not to get that crisp white linen dirty, accidents happen most of the time – even in the comforts of our bed.

 - Be cautious also not to soak or oversaturate the mattress in the process.

 We’ll share these three simple methods used on dried blood and if the cold water approach did not work for you.
-These methods are considered spot cleaning and will help you remove blood stains from bed without washing.
+These methods are considered spot cleaning and help remove blood stains from bed without washing.

 - Using vinegar